Deductive Reasoning Definition and Examples

-1. A consumer products firm believes that professional women are overloaded with family and work responsibilities and strapped for time.
-Therefore, they advertising that their hair coloring product can be applied in less time than their competition's hair coloring product.
+- A consumer products company accepts the premise that professional women are overloaded with family and work responsibilities and strapped for time.
+From this, they deduce they can be successful marketing hair coloring product can be applied in less time than their competition's hair coloring product.

-4. Development executives at a college believe that professionals working in the financial sector are the best donors.
-So, they direct their two most effective staff members to target alumni working in finance when it comes time to plan their next fundraising strategy.
+- Development executives at a college believe professionals working in the financial sector make the best donors.
+So, they deduce that they should target alumni working in finance when it comes time to plan their next fundraising strategy.

-6. A supermarket manager believes that candy products are an impulse buy.
-He or she positions candy displays adjacent to store entry paths.
+- A supermarket manager believes candy products are an impulse buy.
+She deduces that she can sell more by placing candy displays close to store entry paths.

-10. A food products company spots a trend that consumers favor organic products, so they increase the size of the lettering for the word "Organic" when redesigning their packaging.
+- A food products company identifies a trend that shows consumers to favor organic products.
+Its marketing department deduces it can boost sales by increasing the size of the lettering for the word "organic" when redesigning their packaging.